TeamPracticalProjects/MIT-App-Inventor-Particle-Photon-test/README.md

 enter your device ID and access token where indicated in order to communicate with your Photon.

 The resulting app has three buttons -- a pair of buttons is used to turn the LED ON and OFF.
 The third button (SET) sends a servo angle to the Photon to control the servo position.
-The servo algle sent is the number displayed in the text box (Command).The Command text box can be populated with the servo angle number either by typing the number into it or by using the slider adjacent to it.
-The text label next to the SET button is intended to display the actual servo position] from the return of the function call to Particle.
+The servo angle sent is the number displayed in the text box (Command).The Command text box can be populated with the servo angle number either by typing the number into it or by using the slider adjacent to it.
+The text label next to the SET button is intended to display the actual servo position from the return of the function call to Particle.
 Currently, however, this label box displays the complete return string from all Particle function calls (both the LED on-off and the SERVI move function calls).